Autumn Leaves (1945 song): Other versions

 The song was recorded steadily throughout the 1950s by leading pop vocalists including Steve Conway (1950), Bing Crosby (1950), Nat King Cole (included in the 1955 album re-release of Nat King Cole Sings for Two in Love, and used in the 1956 film Autumn Leaves whose title was inspired by the song), Doris Day (1956), and Frank Sinatra (1957).
 It was also used in the 1959 film Hey Boy!
 Hey Girl! performed by Louis Prima and Keely Smith.

 Following the success of Roger Williams' version of the tune, competing pop versions were released late in 1955 by Steve Allen, the Ray Charles Singers, Jackie Gleason, Mitch Miller, and Victor Young, with only Allen's reaching the Billboard Top 40.

 A half-French half-English version was released by Édith Piaf in 1951.

-The song was also quickly adopted by many instrumental jazz artists, including Artie Shaw (1950); Stan Getz (1952); Cal Tjader in his 1954 album "Mambo with Tjader" with Cal Tjader's Modern Mambo Quintet; Ahmad Jamal (1955); Erroll Garner in his 1955 album Concert by the Sea, Duke Ellington (1957, Ellington Indigos); Cannonball Adderley in his 1958 album Somethin' Else featuring Miles Davis who also recorded it live for Miles Davis in Europe in 1964; Vince Guaraldi (1958); Bill Evans (1959, Portrait in Jazz); John Coltrane (1962); and Ryo Fukui (1976).
+The song was also quickly adopted by many instrumental jazz artists, including Artie Shaw (1950); Stan Getz (1952); Cal Tjader in his 1954 album Mambo with Tjader with Cal Tjader's Modern Mambo Quintet; Ahmad Jamal (1955); Erroll Garner in his 1955 album Concert by the Sea; Duke Ellington (1957, Ellington Indigos); Cannonball Adderley in his 1958 album Somethin' Else, featuring Miles Davis, who also recorded it live for Miles Davis in Europe in 1964; Vince Guaraldi (1958); Bill Evans (1959, Portrait in Jazz); John Coltrane (1962); and Ryo Fukui (1976).

+Guaraldi later recorded "Autumn Leaves" with bassist Ron McClure and drummer Mike Clark at Wally Heider Studios in San Francisco in October 1973.
+Different takes from the session were released posthumously on North Beach (2006) and It's a Mystery, Charlie Brown (soundtrack) (2026).

 It became the signature tune of Ben Webster in his later career.
-A few jazz vocalists have also recorded the song, including Sarah Vaughan in her 1982 album Crazy and Mixed Up.
+A few jazz vocalists have also recorded the song, including Sarah Vaughan on her 1982 album Crazy and Mixed Up.

-Composer Terry Riley has written a contrafact of the song (1965), using the same principle of small repetitive cells of melody and rhythm first put in use in his breakthrough piece, In C (1964).
+Composer Terry Riley wrote a contrafact of the song in 1965, using the same principle of small repetitive cells of melody and rhythm first used in his breakthrough piece, In C (1964).

 In 2012, jazz historian Philippe Baudoin called the song "the most important non-American standard" and noted that "it has been recorded about 1400 times by mainstream and modern jazz musicians alone and is the eighth most-recorded tune by jazzmen."

 The song is the official corps song of the Bluecoats Drum and Bugle Corps.